 A Microsoft Calling Plan is a road to the PSTN managed entirely by Microsoft.
 This option is expensive and only available (as of Summer 2020) in certain parts of the world.
 Porting phone numbers can also be confusing and time-consuming.

 Direct Routing allows you to connect Teams to a range of voice service providers.
 This allows you to take advantage of cheaper call rates, more flexibility, and better support.
 It’s also helpful for users locked into existing contracts with other PSTN providers.
 They can use Teams without any contract violations.

 Many businesses find the direct routing model much more appealing as it gives them the flexibility to choose their own provider.
 They can also integrate their existing PBX systems and analog devices with Teams' phone system features.

 Direct Routing works by combining Teams to the PSTN using two key elements: a Session Border Controller and SIP Trunks.

 Often described as a “firewall for VoIP”, an SBC is used to guard the “borders” between different networks, making sure data is transferred properly between them.
-More importantly, they’re designed provide a layer of security and protection from attacks and breaches.
+More importantly, they’re designed to provide a layer of security and protection from attacks and breaches.

 > Read: How Microsoft Keeps Your Data Secure.

-Note that some providers only offer an SBC without SIP Trunks.
+Some providers only offer an SBC without SIP Trunks.
 This means you’ll need to find a separate supplier to provide the trunks, adding complexity and cost.

-Direct routing through Microsoft Teams provides many benefits.
+Direct Routing through Microsoft Teams provides many benefits.
 The idea of using Teams as a phone system is a huge step forward for businesses who want to combine all their internal and external communications into one tightly knit system.
 In this way, it embodies a true unified communications solution.